• jongjong 9 months ago

 The decline in quality that you're describing not withstanding, I'm not surprised that private intelligence companies are on the rise as opposed to state agencies.
 I reckon that won't be for long though and that eventually any distinction between the two will be nominal.

-• ImPostingOnHN an hour ago
+• ImPostingOnHN 9 months ago

 > I'm not surprised that private intelligence companies are on the rise as opposed to state agencies